EPICS-F3RP61/epics-f3rp61/docs/Manual.md

 execution commands on the I/O modules do not appear explicitly in the ladder program.

 # Communication with Sequence CPU

-Two different types of methods are supported for an F3RP71 to communicate with sequence CPUs that work on the same base unit.
+Two different types of methods are supported for a Linux CPU to communicate with sequence CPUs that work on the same base unit.
 One is shared-memory-based communication and the other is message-based communication.
 The former is synchronous access that finishes